RobertoMantas/MODIS_analysis/README.md

 # MODIS Analysis
-In this repository I explain how to download MODIS data from a text file, make a reprojection and mosaic them.
+In this repository, I explain how to download MODIS data from a text file, make a reprojection and mosaic them.
 This can be used either in Linux or Mac.
 I am happy to help if there is any issue or misunderstanding in the explanation.
 Open a ticket issue if you need any help.

 # Prerequisites and Installation